 NIH: National Institute of Neurological Disorders and Stroke

 Journal Articles References and abstracts from MEDLINE/PubMed (National Library of Medicine)

-- Article: The efficacy and safety of tirofiban for patients with acute ischemic...
+- Article: The safety and efficacy of dexmedetomidine versus propofol for patients undergoing...

 - Stroke Rehabilitation -- see more articles